altBeck/demo/README.md

 # demo
-Demo Website for Kibobo Energy Limited, a solar and alternateive power provider
+Demo Website for Kibobo Energy Limited, a solar and alternative power provider